 Decaf Huila EA is our current decaffeinated coffee option.
 It is decaffeinated using the Ethyl Acetate process, which uses locally sourced sugarcane as the source for the decaffeinating agent.

-Huila is a well-established region in south-central Colombia known for its clean, complex coffees and high altitudes.
-It is divided by Magdalena River, which runs from north to south through the region dividing the central and eastern Cordillera Mountains.
-Since the region contains thousands of farms that are on opposing western- and eastern-facing slopes of these two ranges, there are multiple harvest seasons even within this region.
+Huila is a well-establish region in south-central Colombia from which the Decaf Huila EA is sourced.
+It’s known for its clean, complex coffees and high altitudes.
+It is divided by the Magdalena River, which runs from north to south through the region dividing the central and eastern Cordillera Mountains.
+There are multiple harvest seasons even within this region because the region contains thousands of farms on opposing western and eastern-facing mountain slopes.
 The land is lush, green, and quite rural.
 Most coffee is grown on small, family-run farms where coffee is harvested, washed, and dried on the farm.
-Over 95% of Colombia’s farms are smaller than 2 hectares, with farms averaging 2300 pounds (15 bags) of green coffee production per hectare in 2016.
-Most farmers sell their coffee as dried parchment to exporters or local collection stations.
-In addition to coffee, many farms grow a number of alternate crops for sale or family consumption.

 The coffee is decaffeinated before leaving Colombia.
 Decaffeinating the coffee before export saves a tremendous amount of time and energy, which equates to improved flavor, lower costs, and less emissions.